Judge C. R. Magney State Park: Geology

-The park is underlain by alternating layers of basalt and rhyolite, which were erupted from the Midcontinent Rift System 1.1 billion years ago when the middle of the North American Plate began to crack.
+The park is underlain by alternating layers of basalt and rhyolite, which erupted from the Midcontinent Rift System 1.1 billion years ago when the middle of the North American Plate began to crack.
 These layers bear intrusions of gabbro and diabase in the north and ferrodiorite in the south near the lakeshore.
 The rift itself formed a great basin, which gradually filled with sedimentary rock.
 The volcanic layers to either side became tilted; the basalt and rhyolite layers underneath the park dip about 12° and are estimated to be some 4800 ft thick altogether.

 From 2 million years ago to 10,000 years ago a series of glacial periods repeatedly covered the region with ice, scouring the bedrock and scooping out the accumulated rock in the great basin.
 As the glaciers began to melt at the end of the last glacial period, pockets of rock and dirt till were left behind while the basin filled with meltwater, forming glacial Lake Duluth.
-A layer of red sediment with clay minerals remains from this time on flat, inland areas of the park.
-The changing configuration of the receding glaciers, plus post-glacial rebound of the surrounding land, altered the depth and area of the glacial Great Lakes.
+A layer of red sediment with clay minerals remains from this time on the park's flat, inland areas.
+The changing configuration of the receding glaciers, plus post-glacial rebound of the surrounding land, altered the glacial Great Lakes' depth and area.
 The succession of lake levels left a series of beach ridges, wave-cut bluffs, and terraces at several elevations.
 These land forms are visible all along Minnesota's North Shore, but Judge C. R. Magney State Park is the only park bearing the complete series from the high water of Glacial Lake Duluth to the level of Glacial Lake Nipissing just above the current Superior shore.
-As the lake levels changed, so too did the rivers flowing into them.
-Several former stream beds and deltas can be identified at the southern end of the park.
+As the lake levels changed, so did the rivers flowing into them.
+Several former stream beds and deltas are at the park's southern end.
 The campground sits on a delta, and a former stream bed lies directly opposite the park entrance.